-- Income assistance for children with disabilities.
-The Trump plan would cut basic assistance for many low-income children with disabilities who receive aid from Supplemental Security Income.
-The congressional budget plan cuts the part of the budget that includes this program but does not provide specifics for how those cuts would be achieved. - College aid.
-The congressional budget plan would cut Pell Grants, which help low- and moderate-income students afford college.
-The Trump and congressional budget plans also would cut student loans. - Tax credits for working families.
+- Tax credits for working families.
 The tax bill proposed by House Ways and Means Chairman Kevin Brady would deny the Child Tax Credit to 3 million children in immigrant families, 80 percent of whom are U.S. citizens.
-Congress might also cut the Earned Income Tax Credit as part of future budget-cutting legislation, as an earlier House proposal would have done. - Other key investments.
-The Trump and congressional budget plans would deeply cut non-defense discretionary (NDD) funding, the budget area that supports a broad set of children's investments, such as housing assistance, early learning and child care, and K-12 education.
-These cuts would come
+Congress might also cut the Earned Income Tax Credit in future budget-cutting legislation, as an earlier House budget proposal would have done. - Other key investments.
+The Trump and congressional budget plans would deeply cut non-defense discretionary (NDD) funding, the budget area that supports a broad set of investments, such as housing assistance, early learning and child care, and job training.
+These cuts would come on top of NDD cuts imposed since 2010, largely by the caps imposed by the 2011 Budget Control Act.
+By 2027, under the congressional plan, overall NDD funding would be 18 percent below its 2017 level and 29 percent below its 2010 level, adjusted for inflation.
+The cuts under the Trump plan are even deeper.